lightchain/Land-Registery-And-Deeding/README.md

 This technology is improving rapidly with new PPP global augmentation services and low cost RTK products being released from various vendors frequently.

+#9.
+Enter GPS Data

+Evaluate available OpenStreetMap editors for creating polygon plots.
+Enter the GPS coordinates of polygons in the Open Street Map cadastral layer.
+Other platforms to consider instead of OpenStreetMap includes GeoCommons and GeoServer.
+Refer nodes to the unique ID’s on each survey marker.

 #Protocol

 In order to keep this simple, we can start with the basic functions of a land registry: register a region, split a region and merge regions.